-Members of the Caltech community wishing to report a sexual assault to the police are encouraged to seek support and guidance from the Caltech Women's Center, (626) 395-3221.
+Members of the Caltech community wishing to report a sexual assault to the police are encouraged to seek support and guidance from the Diversity Center, (626) 395-3221.
 The telephone number of the Pasadena Police is (626) 744-4241.

 B. Filing a Complaint on Campus-Overview